dmccreary/ekg-book/docs/glossary.md

 * See Also: [W3C SKOS Primer](https://www.w3.org/TR/skos-primer/)
 * See Also: [W2C SKOS Reference](https://www.w3.org/2009/08/skos-reference/skos.html)

+#### Topology Only Graph

+A graph design where both vertices and edges do not have any attributes.

+Topology only graphs graphs focus on the analysis structure but are not good models of the real-world so are mostly used in academic papers and some graph algorithms.

 #### Stages of Knowledge Extraction
 The four primary stages of knowledge representation from Narrative, Semi-structured, Structured and Executable.